microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to forward a message, and send it later.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgGraphUserChat](Invoke-MgGraphUserChat.md)
 Unhide a chat for a user.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgInviteUserDriveItem](Invoke-MgInviteUserDriveItem.md)
-Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a sharing link][].
+This API is supported in the following [national cloud deployments.

 ### [Invoke-MgInviteUserDriveRoot](Invoke-MgInviteUserDriveRoot.md)
-Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a sharing link][].
+This API is supported in the following [national cloud deployments.

 ### [Invoke-MgLicenseUser](Invoke-MgLicenseUser.md)
 Reprocess all group-based license assignments for the user.
 To learn more about group-based licensing, see What is group-based licensing in Azure Active Directory.
 Also see Identify and resolve license assignment problems for a group in Azure Active Directory for more details.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgLogoutUserManagedDeviceSharedAppleDeviceActiveUser](Invoke-MgLogoutUserManagedDeviceSharedAppleDeviceActiveUser.md)
 Logout shared Apple device active user

 ### [Invoke-MgMarkUserChatReadForUser](Invoke-MgMarkUserChatReadForUser.md)
 Mark a chat as read for a user.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgMarkUserChatUnreadForUser](Invoke-MgMarkUserChatUnreadForUser.md)
 Mark a chat as unread for a user.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgPreviewUserDriveItem](Invoke-MgPreviewUserDriveItem.md)
 Invoke action preview